 And, as Mr. Servitje was quick to point out, that kind of sustainability cannot be achieved through environmentalism alone.

-Editor’s Note: This is the first installment of a four-part series exploring Grupo Bimbo’s sustainability strategy.
-Future articles will explore the bakery’s Wellbeing, Community and Associates pillars.
+Editor’s Note: This is the first installment of a four-part series exploring Grupo Bimbo’s sustainability strategy, which also includes Wellbeing, Community and Associates pillars.